 What is personal accident insurance?

 Personal accident insurance is a form of cover that protects you financially in the event of an injury sustained from an accident.
-If an incident occurs, accident cover will you either in the form of a lump sum (TPD insurance) or replace your income (income protection).
+If an incident occurs, accident insurance will cover you either in the form of a lump sum (TPD insurance) or replace your income (income protection).

 Do I need accident insurance?